Scaled False Triton Shell

 Scaled False Triton Shell, Phyllocoma scalariformis.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, May 2008.
 Size: 3.0 cm (1.2 inches) x 2.0 cm (0.8 inches).

-The Scaled False Triton, Phyllocoma scalariformis (Broderip, 1833), is a gastropod mollusk that is a member of the Muricidae Family of Rock, that is also known as the Staircase Phyllocoma.
-The shell is large with five or six whorls, a high spire, a siphonal canal that is straight and open and a moderately large aperture with flared lips.
-The shell exterior is sculpted with spiral lines, following the whorls, and axial lines, running lengthwise and some individuals have pronounced, discontinuous, varices.
-The exterior of the shell is white in color; the interior is also white.
-The Scaled False Triton Shells reach a maximum of 3.8 cm (1.5 inches) in length and 2.5 cm (1.0 inch) in height.
+Description: Scaled False Triton Shells are medium sized, with four to seven convex whorls.
+They have a high spire, and a large aperture with flared lips.
+There are open canals at both ends of the aperture.
+The shell exterior is sculpted with strong spiral ridges and axial ribs, giving the shell a lattice-like appearance.
+Some individuals have pronounced, discontinuous, varices.
+The shell is white in color.
+Scaled False Triton Shells reach a maximum of 3.8 cm (1.5 inches) in length and 2.5 cm (1.0 inch) in height.